conduktor/conduktor-docs/docs/gateway/get-started/system-requirements.md

 - 4 CPU cores
 - 8 GB of RAM

-Running on this level of machine, each Gateway instance should support around 40-50 MB/s of throughput with a minimal effect on latency.
+Running on this level of machine, each Gateway instance should support around 40-50 MB/s of sustained throughput with a minimal effect on latency.

 For **production setups** we recommended that you **run at least three Gateway instances**.
 Any further scaling should be done horizontally first: to increase throughput, add instances to the cluster.